IPL Match Postponed After Two Players Positive For Covid-19 - UrduPoint

 IPL Match Postponed After Two Players Positive For Covid-19

-The Indian Premier League was forced into its first coronavirus postponement this season on Monday after two players tested positive despite the tournament's bio-secure "bubble".
+The Indian Premier League postponed a match because of the coronavirus crisis for the first time on Monday after two players tested positive, organisers said

-Ahmedabad (APP - UrduPoint / Pakistan Point News - 3rd May, 2021 ) :The Indian Premier League was forced into its first coronavirus postponement this season on Monday after two players tested positive despite the tournament's bio-secure "bubble".
+Ahmedabad, India, May 3 (APP - UrduPoint / Pakistan Point News - 3rd May, 2021 ) :The Indian Premier League postponed a match because of the coronavirus crisis for the first time on Monday after two players tested positive, organisers said.

 Chakaravarthy and Warrier "have isolated themselves from the rest of the squad" after testing positive, an IPL statement said.